-SJNG also requests confidential classification for the information shown on Schedule A-4, in lines 1-17 of columns A through H, in line 26 of columns C through F, and in line 27 of columns G and H. This information regarding the vendors, the receipt point, gross and net amounts of daily and monthly MMBtus, and the Wellhead and Citygate prices per MMBtu are algebraic functions of the information shown in lines 19 and 20.
+SJNG also requests confidential classification for the information shown on Schedule A-4 on page 1, in lines 1-18 of columns A through H, in line 19 of columns C through F, and in line 20 of columns G and H; and, on page 2, in lines 1-8, and 25 of columns A through H, in line 25 of columns C thru F, and in line 27 of columns G and H. This information regarding the vendors, the receipt point, gross and net amounts of daily and monthly MMBtus, and the Wellhead and Citygate prices per MMBtu are algebraic functions of the information shown in lines 19 and 20.
 Thus, SJNG argues, this information would permit other vendors to determine contractual information which, if made public "would impair the efforts of [SJNG] to contract goods and services on favorable terms."
 Section 366.093(3)(d), Florida Statutes.